harrietclaing/DataSciencePractical2022/README.md

 # Question 4: Netflix streaming: Understanding what works and what doesn't

 We want to join the two datasets via 'id' variable.
-We are interested in seeing what
+We are interested in seeing what works for Netflix streaming sites, by using the IMDB score as a proxy.
 ```{r}
 library(tidyverse)